Skip to Content

 I love soup for so many reasons!
 Not only is it easy to make and super filling, but it reheats and freezes well too.
 This Barley Vegetable Soup recipe is also super healthy and loaded with wholesome ingredients.
 It can be a one-pot recipe for the stovetop or even made in a slow cooker.

 My sister–a former veggie-hater–came up with this delicious old-fashioned vegetable barley soup.
-She has obviously recovered from her veggie-hating days and is now a healthy, plant-based eater that is off all of her medications.
+She has obviously recovered from her veggie-hating days and is now a healthy, plant-based eater who is off all of her medications.

 What is barley?

 Barley is a widely used whole grain that has a nutty flavor and slightly chewy consistency and can be used in recipes like soups, stews, salads, and more.
+It’s packed with fiber and other nutrients and has many heart-healthy benefits like lowering cholesterol and improving digestion.

 Most grocery stores carry barley in their dry goods area close to the dry beans and rice section.
 Some stores may have it in different forms such as hulled barley, pearl, grits, and even flour and flakes.